hero background image

-EHR implementation
+EHR implementation strategy:

 Key EHR statistics

-of European physicians used electronic health records in 2021
+of office-based physicians use electronic health records

-CAGR of the global clinical EHR market from 2022-2027
+the CAGR of the global EHR/EMR market during 2024-2033

 Ready to start your successful EHR implementation journey?